Jekman87/rsschool-2019Q1-cv/cv.md

 ### English level
 I have **A2** level.
-I taught English at school, university and at various online [courses](https://www.englishdom.com).
+I studied English at school, university and at various online [courses](https://www.englishdom.com).
 Currently I’m working to improve my level of English to B2.